How to pay rent with Ailo

 Off-app payments

 In addition to all of these payment options, your agency may offer additional methods including the option to pay directly into their trust account.
-These decisions are for the agency.

-Importantly, your agency does not earn any commission or payments from Ailo.
+Regardless of which payment methods you choose, your agency does not earn any commission or payments from Ailo.
 They simply want to give you a broader range of payment options that work for you.